Deep Lakes Park

 Habitat & Features

-- 435 acres including over 120 acres of clear water lakes
+- 120 acres of clear, deep water lakes (depths to 39.5 feet!)

 - Numerous small lakes and ponds